The Religion of Atheism

 - Voting block

 - The atheists mentioned voting as a group in order to progress their cause in society.

 - This is normal for groups.
 We don't all see eye to eye.
 But, they all held to atheism even though they had disagreements about some particulars.

 - They didn't have tithing, but there were plenty of things for sale.
 And, let's not forget to mention how they sought donations to help cover the costs of promoting atheism, paying speakers, renting facilities, etc.

 Now, I'm sure there are atheists who will debate a few of the issues listed.
 But, I am just rendering my opinion of what I saw.

 I think it is rather ironic that those who are against religion so much are, in actuality, so religious themselves.
-I couldn't help but smile and see the natural tendency of people to gather around an idea, develop a cause, and then promote it.
+I couldn't help smiling and seeing the natural tendency of people to gather around an idea, develop a cause, and then promote it.
 Unfortunately, the atheists have gathered around non-belief and want that non-belief promoted in society.
-All I have to say is, eternity is a long time to be wrong.
+All I have to say is eternity is a long time to be wrong.

 - Apologetics Dialogues

 - Cut and Paste Information

 - Lost Books